shortcutmedia/shortcut-ios/README.md

 ## Requirements

-The SDK works with iOS6 and newer.
+The SDK works with any device running iOS6 and newer.

 ## Installation